 Treatments vary, depending on how severe symptoms are.
 Interestingly, anti-fungal medications have been known to speed recovery from valley fever.

 Unfortunately, if you live in the southwest U.S., there is no 100% effective protocol to completely avoid valley fever.
 A few courses of action can reduce – though not entirely eliminate – your chances of getting valley fever:

 - Consider a career change.
 If you make your living as a heavy equipment operator outdoors, are part of a construction crew or involved with the southwestern soil more than most people, you’re more likely to catch valley fever.
 If symptoms affect you more than most, or if your immune system isn’t working at full capacity, it might be time to work elsewhere – preferably in an office environment.

 - Stay inside, whenever possible.
 Valley fever is caused by the mere act of breathing outside.
 Thus, staying inside is one of the best strategies for never getting it in the first place.
 However, you’ll have to venture outside at some point, so…

 - Try a face mask.
 If you’re going to be in areas with heavy construction, or the forecast calls for heavy winds and you’ll be outside more than usual, a filter face mask is always a good idea.

-Along with valley fever treatment, Urgent Care Extra’s robust healthcare services cover both immediate and long-term needs.
+Along with valley fever treatment, Banner Urgent Care’s robust healthcare services cover both immediate and long-term needs.
 As one of Arizona’s largest and most trusted networks of walk-in clinics in the region, we’re able to handle all of your medical care requirements.
 Stop in to any of our medical clinics throughout Arizona.
 We offer no appointment necessary convenience, extended hours, flexible insurance and payment options and much more.